The Cigma Well Being Award goes to Chicago-based school bus company Cook-Illinois Corporation!!!!!

 They deserve to be recognized for their attention to their employees well being and overall health!
 WAY TO GO!!!!

-The new illegal passing survey done for the previous year has been realeased.
-This surgery is put on by the National Association of State Directors of Pupil Transportation Services and its full results can be found here.
+The new illegal passing survey done for the previous year has been releaseed.
+This survey is put on by the National Association of State Directors of Pupil Transportation Services and its full results can be found here.

 It tells us how many states take the survey, how many drivers reported, how many times they were illegally passed, etc. it tells us a lot of things but one thing you don’t see is how many of those motorists that could have killed or seriously injured a child were charged.